Charl-AI/etudes/mackay/README.md

 # Mackay's Information Theory, Inference, and Learning Algorithms

-Selected solutions to problems I found interesting from the book.
+Solutions to selected problems I found interesting from the book.

-Solutions are written up in the `README.md` file for the relevant chapter.
+Solutions are written up in the `README.md` file for the relevant chapter and displayed as PDFs in `solutions.pdf`.
 I also run simulations and generate plots for some in the accompanying python files.
 The markdown may be built to PDF in the Tufte style using pandoc:

 ```bash
 pandoc --standalone -V documentclass=tufte-handout \